History and life of Wonder Woman

-For over three-quarters of a century Wonder Woman has been a beacon of strength for so many people.
-Learn about her history and the much-anticipated upcoming movie —Wonder Woman.
+For over three-quarters of a century, Wonder Woman has been a beacon of strength for so many people.
+Since her debut in 1941, Wonder Woman has been a beacon of strength for so many people.
+Learn about her history and the live-action films starring Gal Gadot—Wonder Woman.

-Created in response to the prominence of male super heroes at the time (Superman, Batman, Captain America) Marston hoped his female hero would inspire young kids — both girls and boys, although aimed slightly more towards the former — to become leaders through articles and features celebrating female empowerment.
+Created in response to the prominence of male superheroes at the time (Superman, Batman, Captain America) Marston hoped his female hero would inspire young kids to become leaders through articles and features celebrating female empowerment.
 There were stories about the career paths of famous and accomplished ladies called the Wonder Women of History.

 Wonder Woman is viewed as a feminist icon, though her appearance is just as noteworthy.
 Her red, white, and blue star-spangled suit is among her most striking characteristics—though her beauty does not serve to downplay her strength—as well as one of the most famous costumes in comic books ever.
-The famous getup includes gauntlets of Atlas which increases the strength of the wearer by ten—these sometimes cause Diana trouble when it comes to controlling the sudden increase in strength.
-Another item in her weaponry repertoire is the Lasso of Truth: a lasso which forces people to tell the truth; can restore memories; get rid of or cause illusions to those it holds; heal the holder of insanity, and protect those in close proximity from magical attacks.
+The famous getup includes gauntlets of Atlas which increase the strength of the wearer by ten—these sometimes cause Diana trouble when it comes to controlling the sudden increase in strength.
+Another item in her weaponry repertoire is the Lasso of Truth: a lasso that forces people to tell the truth; can restore memories; get rid of or cause illusions to those it holds; heal the holder of insanity; and protect those in close proximity from magical attacks.
 A non-combat version can also be used to change Diana's clothing.

 Wonder Woman tells the tale of Princess Diana of Themyscira.
 Her original origin story says she was formed out of clay by her mother, Hippolyta, and had life bestowed upon her by the Greek gods—making her the only Amazon not conceived by a man.
-She grows up free of men on the Paradise Island where the Amazons teach her warrior skills as well as lessons of love and peaces.
-The gods also gift Diana with powers including strength, wisdom and courage, a hunter's heart, beauty, sisterhood, speed and flight.
+She grows up free of men on Paradise Island where the Amazons teach her warrior skills as well as lessons of love and peace.
+The gods also gift Diana with powers including strength, wisdom, courage, a hunter's heart, beauty, sisterhood, speed, and flight.